PhotoStructure

 Video support with PhotoStructure

-If you have videos, you need to install VLC or FFmpeg. -- PhotoStructure requires additional software to be installed to support videos in your library.
+PhotoStructure requires FFmpeg to be installed to support videos in your library.
 Why?
-PhotoStructure uses open source video processing software to extract preview images and transcode the videos in your library so they can be streamed to browsers on your mobile and computer.
+PhotoStructure uses open source video processing software called FFmpeg to extract preview images and transcode the videos in your library so they can be streamed to browsers on your mobile and computer.

 How to zoom in PhotoStructure